 - When applying for a loan, always remember that the underwriter wants to see as much data as possible.
 This data needs to be up to date.
 Photographs are a positive way to present the business in the best possible light.

 - If a loan application includes real estate that is a plus as it provides collateral for the bank and SBA to use to help offset the risk.
 If real estate is not part of the loan, the borrower will need to provide some collateral such as a personal residence or a personal guarantee from someone who is willing to expose his or her assets and therefore take on the risk of the loan.

 - Different SBA lenders have different criteria when it comes to approving SBA loans.
 Some lenders require the minimum amount to be borrowed to be at least $250,000 while some lenders will accept lower amounts.
 Knowing these limits and applying to the right lender are critical otherwise it can delay or derail the deal altogether.

 - Some loan applications require an environmental report.
 For example, loans to gas stations require both a Phase 1 and Phase 2 Environmental report.
 The loan application can be delayed if the right environmental report is not available in a timely manner.

-- The SBA will only approve loans to a borrower who is either a US Citizen or hold a legal alien status.
-Documents need to be available to support the borrowers position.
+- The SBA will only approve loans to a borrower who is either a US Citizen or holds a legal alien status.
+Documents need to be available to support the borrower’s position.